adrien-github/mapbender/README.md

 I use this workflow to generate the map:

 - Create a GPX track, for instance with openrunner.com
-- retrieve the bbox, for instance on openstreetmap.org (export)
-- modify the config.ini (bbox, filename, parameters)
+- modify the config.ini (filename, parameters)
 - launch the program.
 You need to use -d option the first time, to download the tiles.

   ./mapbender -d